Calls continue for Pawleys Island mayor to resign over racially insensitive Facebook post

 PAWLEYS ISLAND, S.C.
-(WCBD) – The Georgetown branch of the NAACP continues to call for the resignation of Pawleys Island Mayor Brian Henry.
+(WCBD) – The Georgetown branch of the NAACP again called for the resignation of Pawleys Island Mayor Brian Henry on Monday.

-A protest will take place Monday afternoon at Pawleys Island Town Hall.
+The group, along with members of the community and other organizations, held a protest at Pawleys Island Town Hall with a renewed push for Mayor Henry to step down over what they say was a racist post on Facebook.

-It comes after they say he made racist comments in a Facebook post and referred to the Black Lives Matter movement as a terror organization.
+It referred to the Black Lives Matter movement as a terror organization and commented on the recent fatal shooting of individuals in Andrews.

 Henry is the owner of the prominent Palmetto Cheese brand, which also came under fire following his social media post because it includes the face of a Black woman on the product’s packaging.